Alpena Combat Readiness Training Center: Air National Guard use

 In 1991, another tasking was added to the mission when the Air Combat Maneuver Instrumentation (ACMI) was instated.
 This system involves computerized communication between the aircraft and a computer satellite, providing full mission replay.

 With the addition of the Fire Training Site and MOUT City in early 2000, the CRTC hosts several Fireman Schools and numerous law enforcement training courses annually.

 Although the CRTC's core mission is to train ANG units, other military train here regularly.
 Air Force, Army, Navy Seals Marines and Latvian and Italian military have trained at the site.
 In recent years the CRTC has opened its gate to numerous non-profit organizations.
 It is not uncommon to see canine training, emergency response training along with other training maneuvers running all at the same time.
 Youth programs have expanded from the traditional Civil Air Patrol Cadets to include ROTC, JRROTC, Boy Scouts of America/Girl Scouts of the USA, Freedom Academy Students, Michigan Youth Camp Cadets.

 With the addition of 26 Traditional Guardsman positions in 2000, the number of total base personnel now is over 200 employees.
 AGRs, Traditional Guardsman, Michigan State Civil Service and contracted employees make up the group.
 Military members come from all over the United States as well as local residents.
 Prior to their assignment at the base, many personnel have served the Army, Air Force, Navy and Marines.

 Personnel have been called to give aid for local area flooding and deployed to Hurricane Katrina relief mission.
-Many have volunteered and been deployed overseas in support of operations: Desert Storm, Desert Shield, Iraqi Freedom, Joint Forge, Jump Start, Enduring Freedom, Northern Watch, Northern Eagle and Deep Freeze.
+Many have volunteered and been deployed overseas in support of operations: Desert Storm, Desert Shield, Iraqi Freedom, Joint Force, Jump Start, Enduring Freedom, Northern Watch, Northern Eagle and Deep Freeze.

 In 2013 manpower reductions took place with the closing of the Medical Readiness Training Site (MRTS).
 This closing was part of a reduction in manpower directed by the USAF and ANG.
 The closing of the MRTS constituted a loss of 14 enlisted and two officers.

 The Alpena CRTC also faced manpower reductions in 2013.
 The vehicle maintenance shop has faced manpower reductions.
 The Alpena CRTC Supply has been reduced to two members.
 The total loss of manpower in 2013 was over 25 enlisted members.

 Since 2012, the Alpena CRTC has participated in one of the many Department of Defense's multinational exercises called exercise Northern Strike.
 This exercise is one of the largest reserve component exercises designed to ensure members of the United States military, as well as other nation's military's train together to accomplish mission essential tasks and training for preparation of the future wartime environment with future adversaries.
 This exercise is designed to replicate a modern-wartime environment, utilizing aerial live-fire ranges to simulate close air support, as well as other mission essential tasks such as emergency response and testing air mobility capabilities.